Faizan-Aslam/Treasure_Tove_Money_Management/Reports/Weekly Status Report-3.md

 **ROLES AND RESPONSIBILITIES**

-MUHAMMAD FAIZAN ASLAM & PRANTO  : PREPERATION OF USER STORIES AND CLASS DIAGRAMS LAKSHMI HARIKA NAKKA & KVS RAJU : DEVELOPMENT OF THE APPLICATION.
+MUHAMMAD FAIZAN ASLAM & PRANTO  : PREPERATION OF USER STORIES AND CLASS DIAGRAMS <br>
+LAKSHMI HARIKA NAKKA & KVS RAJU : DEVELOPMENT OF THE APPLICATION.

 We conducted a sprint call in which we set few goals for the week, we were able to achieve most of them sucessfully.